Enforce Consistency Over Intensity

 The Core Principle

 Consistency compounds.
-Intensity decays.
+Intensity collapses.

 Why This Fails for Most People